Other Scholarships for First-Year Students

 Ohio University is committed to providing access to higher education and to recognizing the scholastic achievements of our incoming students.
 Complete applicants by the extended early action deadline of November 15 will receive priority consideration for the OHIO Excellence Awards, our primary scholarship program for new freshmen.
 The application for admission also serves as the application for scholarships.

 Other scholarships also are available for our outstanding first-year students, including those listed below.

 Academic College, School, or Departmental Scholarships

-Office of Multicultural Student Access and Retention Scholarship Programs
+Office of Multicultural Success and Retention Scholarship Programs

-The Office of Multicultural Student Access and Retention administers several selective scholarship award programs—such as the Templeton, Urban, and Appalachian—that encourage highly talented and capable students of diverse backgrounds to maximize their leadership potential through educational and service opportunities.
+The Office of Multicultural Success and Retention administers several selective scholarship award programs—such as the Templeton, Urban, and Appalachian—that encourage highly talented and capable students of diverse backgrounds to maximize their leadership potential through educational and service opportunities.